python/cpython/Doc/library/ssl.rst

    This method will raise :exc:`NotImplementedError` if :data:`HAS_ALPN` is False.

-   OpenSSL 1.1.0+ will abort the handshake and raise :exc:`SSLError` when both sides support ALPN but cannot agree on a protocol.
+   OpenSSL 1.1.0 to 1.1.0e will abort the handshake and raise :exc:`SSLError` when both sides support ALPN but cannot agree on a protocol.
+1.1.0f+ behaves like 1.0.2, :meth:`SSLSocket.selected_alpn_protocol` returns None.

    .. versionadded:: 2.7.10